DogFoxX/WhazzApp/README.md

     - Select Country Code > Type in a registered number > Start chatting :rocket:
     - Easy :+1:
 -  ***Quick Replies***
-    - For when typing long messages over and over again is time consuming :clock3:
+    - When typing long messages over and over again is time consuming :clock3:
     - Create your own Quick Replies with our intuitive Quick Reply Creator :pencil2:
     - Set Hotkeys for each Quick Reply for easy access :keyboard:
     - See more at the [Quick Replies](#quick-replies) Section